 firstname.lastname@example.org | website

-Dr. Anne Lenaerts Ph.D., is Associate Professor of Microbiology, Immunology and Pathology at Colorado State University.
+Dr. Anne Lenaerts Ph.D., is a Professor of Microbiology, Immunology and Pathology at Colorado State University.
 She received her BSc [Biology], MS [Physiology, Biochemistry] and PhD [Molecular Biology] at the State University of Ghent, Belgium.
 After a postdoctoral position on TB research in South Africa and at SUNY in NY, she started in 2001 at CSU heading the Mycobacterial Drug Development program.
-The Lenaerts’ laboratory focuses on development and application of novel preclinical animal models to further both anti-tuberculosis drug discovery and study anti-mycobacterial resistance and persistence.
-She leads the NIH Drug testing Contract for Mycobacterial Infections (see link below) and is further independently funded by programs from the NIH, the Global Alliance for TB Drug Development, and the Bill and Melinda Gates Foundation.
-Her programs have assisted in the preclinical evaluation of PA-824, moxifloxacin, TMC207, the newer quinolones, clofazimine analogues, etc. to advance these TB drugs into clinical trials.
-Current research projects explore (1) development of new in vitro assays and animal models to optimize and accelerate TB drug evaluation, and (2) analysis of persistent mycobacterial populations with respect to location, pathology and drug responses through use of selective animal models.http://mrl.colostate.edu/acceleration/, http://www.niaid.nih.gov/labsandresources/resources/dmid/Pages/default.aspx
+The Lenaerts’ laboratory focuses on development and application of novel preclinical animal models to further both anti-tuberculosis drug discovery and study anti-mycobacterial persistance and resistance.
+She leads the NIH Contract for Mycobacterial Infections (see link below) and is further independently funded by programs from the NIH, the Global Alliance for TB Drug Development, and the Bill and Melinda Gates Foundation.
+Her programs have assisted in the preclinical evaluation of pretomanid, moxifloxacin, bedaquiline, the newer quinolones, clofazimine analogues, and more, to advance these TB drugs into clinical trials.
+Current research projects explore (1) development of new in vitro assays and animal models to optimize and accelerate TB drug evaluation, and (2) analysis of persistent mycobacterial populations with respect to location, pathology and drug responses through use of selective animal models. http://mrl.colostate.edu/acceleration/, http://www.niaid.nih.gov/labsandresources/resources/dmid/Pages/default.aspx

 Dr. Michael Lyons